President in the pews: DC churches offer Biden options

 Four Catholic churches sit within 2 miles (3.2 kilometers) of the White House.
 As vice president, Biden attended Holy Trinity Catholic Church in Washington’s tony Georgetown neighborhood, where the nation’s only other Catholic president, John F. Kennedy, frequently went to Mass before his inauguration.

-Also nearby is New York Avenue Presbyterian, which maintains the pew where Abraham Lincoln once worshipped.
+Previous presidents have made a wide variety of choices — or none.
+Not far from the White House is New York Avenue Presbyterian, which maintains the pew where Abraham Lincoln once worshipped.
 Even closer is St. John’s Episcopal Church, walkable across Lafayette Square from the White House for the presidents who have made a historic practice of worshipping there at least once.

 St. John’s was thrust into the headlines this summer when police forcibly dispersed protesters so President Donald Trump could pose with a Bible outside its butter-yellow front doors.
 But its status as the “Church of Presidents” dates to James Madison, and it’s accustomed to the special scrutiny that comes with hosting commanders in chief.